gzt/MixMatrix/README.md

-Provides sampling and density functions for matrix variate normal, *t*, and inverted *t* distributions;  ML estimation for matrix variate normal and *t* distributions including some restrictions on the parameters using the EM algorithm; and classification by linear and quadratic discriminant analysis for matrix variate normal and *t* distributions.
+Provides sampling and density functions for matrix variate normal, *t*, and inverted *t* distributions;  ML estimation
+using the EM algorithm for matrix variate normal and *t* distributions including some restrictions on the parameters; and classification by linear and quadratic discriminant analysis for matrix variate normal and *t* distributions.
 Performs clustering with matrix variate normal and *t* mixture models.

 See the vignettes for an example of how it works.